-Financial issues tables

-[Reported in RFPR, not required for 2018-19 reporting]

 Cost and volume performance: allocation and estimation methodologies

 Guide length: 4-6 pages

 For the worksheets listed below, DNOs should detail estimates, allocations or apportionments used in reaching the numbers submitted in the worksheets.
 This needs to be completed for all worksheets where an allocation or estimation technique was used.
 Not all tables will have used allocation or estimation methods to reach the numbers.
 Where this is the case, simply note “NA”.